Intake ramp

-An intake ramp is a rectangular, plate-like device within the air intake of a jet engine, designed to generate a number of shock waves to aid the inlet compression process at supersonic speeds.
+An intake ramp (or inlet ramp U.S.) is a rectangular, plate-like device within the air intake of a jet engine, designed to generate a number of shock waves to aid the inlet compression process at supersonic speeds; such intakes are also referred to as two dimensional (2-D).
 The ramp sits at an acute angle to deflect the intake air from the longitudinal direction.
 At supersonic flight speeds, the deflection of the air stream creates a number of oblique shock waves at each change of gradient along at the ramp.
 Air crossing each shock wave suddenly slows to a lower Mach number, thus increasing pressure.
+The intake ramp for 2-D rectangular intakes has its equivalent in the inlet cone for circular/axisymmetric intakes.